Concierge Director: Laura Verruso

 Discharged to: Home environment

-How did this patient hear about Water’s Edge?
-The patient was referred to us by Social Work at Mather Hospital.
+How did the patient hear about Water’s Edge?
+Referred by social work at JT Mather Hospital

 Details of Experience: